Tata-Mistry spat shows independent company directors vulnerable in India

 Tata Sons is not only fighting former chairman Cyrus Mistry, who has complained of mismanagement and corporate governance failures within the company, but is now also trying to oust Nusli Wadia - one of the group's most fiercely vocal independent directors - after he publicly backed Mistry.

-While Mistry has resigned from all listed Tata entities, Wadia was removed from the board of Tata Steel on Wednesday.
-Tata Motors and Tata Chemicals will vote on Wadia's ouster on Thursday and Friday.
+While Mistry has resigned from all listed Tata entities, Wadia was removed from the board of Tata Steel and Tata Motors this week.
+Tata Chemicals will vote on Wadia's ouster on Friday.

 Such corporate infighting is not rampant in India, but the latest events could set a dangerous precedent, suggesting an urgent need to relook at the role of independent company directors in the country, experts say.